 If I Want To Work Or Volunteer While Gone, Do I Need To Arrange This Before Leaving?

-It all depends on what you want to do.
-Some volunteering programs cost money and require advance applications.
-There are plenty where you can turn up to help out, though.
-As far as work goes, if you plan on teaching English, make sure you have access to your degree and any certificates you have.
+As far as work goes, if you plan on teaching English, which is a favorite job for travelers, make sure you have access to your degree and any certificates you have.
 You’ll need to prove that you have them to get a legitimate job.
 If you plan on working under the table, you probably won’t need to do much advance planning.

 Should I Consider Staying In One Place For A While?